ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 We will talk about the most important Python libraries that we use for our application and their important parts that we utilize.

-One of the most significant libraries we use is NLTK.
+One of the most significant libraries we use is *NLTK*.
 NLTK is a leading platform for building Python programs to work with human language data.
 It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries, and an active discussion forum.
 Thanks to a hands-on guide introducing programming fundamentals alongside topics in computational linguistics, plus comprehensive API documentation, NLTK is suitable for linguists, engineers, students, educators, researchers, and industry users alike.
 NLTK is available for Windows, Mac OS X, and Linux.
-Best of all, NLTK is a free, open source, community-driven project @web_nltk.
+Moreover, NLTK is a free, open source, community-driven project @web_nltk.
 NLTK comes with many corpora, toy grammars, trained models, etc which are called NTLK Data @web_nltk_data.
 One of the most important modules of NLTK is the "tokenize" module which can help us split a long text into sentences or into words.

-In order to create our own machine learning model we will use PyTorch library.
+In order to create our own machine learning model we will use *PyTorch* library.
 PyTorch is a machine learning library based on the Torch library, used for applications such as computer vision and natural language processing
 @web_wiki_pytorch.
 Written in Python, it's relatively easy for most machine